manips-sai-org/OpenSai/tutorials/docs/1_pendulum.md

 Note that the gravity seems not to afect the pendulum.
 We will change this soon.

-In order to define a simulation in SAI, we need 3 types of files.
-We need a xml config file for the SAI simulation definition, we need a world file to define the virtual world, and we need a urdf file for each robot we want to simulate (in the current case, for the pendulum).
+In order to define a simulation in OpenSai, we need 3 types of files.
+We need a xml config file for the OpenSai simulation definition, we need a world file to define the virtual world, and we need a urdf file for each robot we want to simulate (in the current case, for the pendulum).
 Let's look at those files.

 * The urdf file for the pendulum is located in `tutorials/tuto_config_folder/robot_files/pendulum.urdf` and its contents are: